 2. Deck the halls!
 Use Equal Exchange’s display materials, make them festive and display around your table or in your school hallways.
 Draw on holly or snowflakes, add a holiday border using old wrapping paper, or apply graphics from an old greeting card.

 4. Emphasize how well the products work as gifts.
 Coffee, chocolate, cocoa and tea are universally-appreciated kitchen essentials, and ours are organic, fairly traded and exceptionally delicious!
 As gifts, these products say that you care about quality, taste and sourcing.

 5. Share the mission.
 Make sure your community knows that your fundraiser benefits both your community and farming communities worldwide.
 These products support equitable, alternative supply chains, environmental stewardship and democratic co-operatives — and that’s something to get excited about!
-Our posters and brochures will help you explain Equal Exchange’s mission and trade practices.*
+Our downloadable tools will help you explain Equal Exchange’s mission and trade practices.*

 6. Make distributing the products fun!
 Turn distribution into a fun and festive group activity with just a few craft supplies.
 Set up a table in your distribution room with construction paper, ribbon, markers, glitter glue or whatever else appeals to you.
 After the participants collect their products, encourage them to visit the crafts table and decorate!
 They can wrap their coffee or tea so they are ready to give as gifts, create a card to put inside the gift boxes, or even dress their chocolate bars up like snowmen!
 Check out more DIY craft ideas here.

 7. Send a holiday message.
 Before your school break, send a holiday message of good cheer and gratitude by email or on Facebook.
 Thank everyone for participating and wish them a happy holiday and new year!
 Encourage people to send in photos of them giving their gifts to family and friends.
 Next year, you can share these with your community and show how much these gifts meant to the people that received them.